kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

 -   expression.
 A boolean expression (also known as a predicate) to determine which items of the sequence to discard.
-See 6.3 Expression
+See [Expression](https://github.com/kognifai/Galore/blob/master/SDK-documentation/Node%20Selector.md)

 Example:
 ```
 discard 'v[0] \> 1'.
 ```
 Discards all items where the first vector element is larger than 1

 wheretext
 ---------

 Parameters:

--   string.
-A search text (that may contain wildcards) that is matched against textual properties and attribute values of events.
+-   string- A search text (that may contain wildcards) that is matched against textual properties and attribute values of events.

--   attribute-selector.
-A [key=value] search to target a specific attribute in the search.
+-   attribute-selector- A [key=value] search to target a specific attribute in the search.

 wheretext
 ---------

 Parameters:

--   string.
-A search text (that may contain wildcards) that is matched against textual properties and attribute values of events.
+-   string- A search text (that may contain wildcards) that is matched against textual properties and attribute values of events.

--   attribute-selector.
-A [key=value] search to target a specific attribute in the search.
+-   attribute-selector- A [key=value] search to target a specific attribute in the search.

 map
 ---

 Parameters:

 -   One or many expression(s).
-See 6.3 Expression.
+See [Expression](https://github.com/kognifai/Galore/blob/master/SDK-documentation/Node%20Selector.md).
 The first calculates the first element of the output vector, the second expression calculates the second element of the output         vector.

 -   Column name